cakephp/docs/en/migrations.rst

 Otherwise, you might end up having errors about columns not existing when performing operations on those new columns.
-The CakePHP Core includes a :doc:`Schema Cache Shell <console-and-shells/schema-cache>` that you can use to perform this operation
+The CakePHP Core includes a :doc:`Schema Cache Shell <console-and-shells/schema-cache>` that you can use to perform this operation:

 .. code-block:: bash